-For limited companies, claiming tax relief on expense is an important part of your finances and one that directly influences your profit.
-As a result, it's important to know exactly what can and cannot be claimed with regards to your business whether claiming expenses in new to you, or you just want to go over some of the finer points, our guide will make things clearer for you.
+For limited companies, claiming tax relief on expenses is an important part of your finances and one that directly influences your profit.
+As a result, it's important to know exactly what can and cannot be claimed with regards to your business.

+Whether claiming expenses is new to you, or you just want to go over some of the finer points, our guide will make things clearer for you.